 Please note that this fee is solely for the provision of pre application advice and does not count towards the fee for any subsequent planning application.
 It is also non refundable unless the meeting is cancelled by the Council.

 The standard fee must be paid prior to the first meeting.
-More information about how to pay can be found on the application form.
+Payment can be made by debit card, credit card, bank transfer or cheque.
+More information about how to make a payment can be found on the enquiry form.